Triumph Bancorp Announces Schedule for Third Quarter 2022 Earnings Release and Conference Call

 About Triumph

-Triumph Bancorp, Inc. (Nasdaq: TBK) is a financial holding company headquartered in Dallas, Texas, offering a diversified line of payments, factoring, and banking services.
+Triumph Bancorp, Inc. TBK is a financial holding company headquartered in Dallas, Texas, offering a diversified line of payments, factoring, and banking services.

 www.triumphbancorp.com.